THE ULTIMATE ABS WORKOUT GUIDE

 DO AB WORKOUTS BURN BELLY FAT?

-You can’t burn belly fat by doing ab exercises.
+You can’t burn belly fat by doing even the hardest ab exercises.
 Period.

 Ab exercises will help develop the abdominal muscles and can provide a visual impact that can help you stay motivated (when those top two ‘packs’ starting to pop out).